 If you are considering knee replacement surgery, you have plenty of company.
 The Agency for Healthcare Research and Quality reports that more than 600,000 knee replacements are performed each year in the United States.1

-The good news is that if you are considering total knee replacement surgery, you're not alone.
-According to the American Academy of Orthopaedic Surgeons, more than 600,000 such procedures are performed in the US each year.1 Even better news is that the US Department of Health and Human services considers total knee replacement to be one of the most successful and cost effective interventions in medicine.
+Even better news is that the US Department of Health and Human services considers total knee replacement to be one of the most successful and cost effective interventions in medicine.
 In fact, the success rate for knee replacements 10 years after surgery is 90-95%.1

-Of course, the decision to have knee replacement surgery should be a cooperative one made by you, your family, your primary care doctor, and your orthopaedic surgeon.
+The decision to have knee replacement surgery should be a cooperative one made by you, your family, your primary care doctor, and your orthopaedic surgeon.
 The process of making this decision typically begins with a referral by your primary care doctor to an orthopaedic surgeon for an initial evaluation.

-1 American Academy of Orthopaedic Surgeon website, http://orthoinfo.aaos.org/topic.cfm?topic=A00377
+1. American Academy of Orthopaedic Surgeons website, accessed March 7, 2017: http://orthoinfo.aaos.org/topic.cfm?topic=A00389

 The information listed on this site is for informational and educational purposes and is not meant as medical advice.
 Every patient's case is unique and each patient should follow his or her doctor's specific instructions.
 Please discuss nutrition, medication and treatment options with your doctor to make sure you are getting the proper care for your particular situation.